leandrocandido/reservation-test/README.md

     * The API should be able to accept and return JSON and XML payloads.
  3. Every endpoint should return appropriate error messages when the operation cannot be achieved for some reason.
  4. For storage, use in-memory collections to avoid external dependencies.
- 5. For the initial data state use the provided json (PATH TO JSON FILE).
+ 5. For the initial data state, use the [provided json](InitialState.json).
  6. Implement appropriate test cases.

 ## Bonus